 Biola University seeks to foster an alcohol-and-drug-free environment in which to work, live, learn, and grow.
-As a Christian University, we approach alcohol and other drug abuse with a combination of compassion, encouragement, directness, and concerned firmness.
+As a Christian university, we approach alcohol and other drug abuse with a combination of compassion, encouragement, directness, and concerned firmness.
 An aspect of this caring approach is the consistent enforcement of the regulations on alcohol and other drugs and substances contained within this policy.
-The purpose of this policy is to ensure a safe environment that is consistent with the mission of the University and its goal to foster an alcohol-and drug-free environment.
-The use, possession or distribution of alcoholic beverages, illicit drugs, or other controlled substances (including misuse of prescribed medications or use of any substance with the intent of becoming impaired/intoxicated) by students of Biola is prohibited and violates this policy as well as the University’s standard of conduct.
+The purpose of this policy is to ensure a safe environment that is consistent with the mission of the university and its goal to foster an alcohol-and drug-free environment.
+The use, possession or distribution of alcoholic beverages, illicit drugs, or other controlled substances (including misuse of prescribed medications or use of any substance with the intent of becoming impaired/intoxicated) by students of Biola is prohibited and violates this policy as well as the university’s standard of conduct.
+Students who choose to engage in any of these behaviors will be referred to Department of Student Care in Student Development, and they will be engaged in the university's disciplinary process as outlined in the Undergraduate Student Handbook.
 Biola University is operating in conformity with the Drug-Free Schools and Communities Act of 1989 (Public Law 101-336) and Drug-Free Workplace Act of 1988.
-The following summarizes Biola’s policy and program:
+The following summarizes Biola’s policy and program for undergraduate students:

 Smoking & Tobacco Use Policy

-1. Students smoking (on or off campus), possessing and/or using any tobacco products (e.g. cigarettes, snuff, cigars, pipe tobacco, chewing tobacco, and including E-cigarettes/vaporizers) are in violation of University policy.
+1. Students smoking (on or off campus), possessing and/or using any tobacco products (e.g., cigarettes, snuff, cigars, pipe tobacco, chewing tobacco or any nicotine products (eg., E-cigarettes/vaporizers) are in violation of university policy.